kumu/docs/faq/how-do-i-change-element-shape.md

 ## Use shapes that are _not_ circles or squares

-While Kumu doesn't support other shapes officially, there's a workaround that allows you to use **any shape** for your elements.
-Here's a step-by-step:
+While Kumu doesn't support other shapes officially, there's a workaround that allows you to use **any shape** for your elements: find an image of the shape, and set it as the background image for an element.

+Here's a more detailed step-by-step:
 1. Outside of Kumu, find or create an image of the shape you want to use.
-Make sure the image has a transparent background and square dimensions—see examples below. ([Google Drawings](https://docs.google.com/drawings/) and [Figma](https://figma.com) are both free tools that you can use to create these images.)
 1. Use the [element decoration builder](https://docs.kumu.io/guides/decorate.html#refine-your-decorations) to upload your image as a decoration for a selection of elements.
+1. Click **Save** at the bottom of the settings panel to save your changes.

-1. Use the decoration builder to set the color of your custom-shaped elements to match the background color of your map.
+Optionally, you can use the decoration builder to set the color of your custom-shaped elements to match the background color of your map.
 If you're using the light theme (default on all templates except SNA), this color is `#fcfcfa`.
 If you're using the dark theme (default on the SNA template), this color is `#252525`.
-1. Click **Save** at the bottom of the settings panel to save your changes.

-Note that the colors you add in Step 3 will make it _look_ like your elements have transparent backgrounds, but it will not actually make them transparent.
-To make your elements' background colors truly transparent, you can adapt this snippet of code in your Advanced Editor:
+Note that `#fcfcfa` and `#252525` will make it _look_ like your elements have transparent backgrounds, but it will not actually make them transparent.
+To make your elements' background colors truly transparent, you can use this snippet of code in your Advanced Editor:

 ```
 element {